baleada/docs/src/prose/prose/index.md

 Finally, use Vue to render the HTML string as an interactive article.

 This task involves one important additional task: globally registering Baleada Prose components with Vue so they can be used in any template.
 Baleada Prose provides a Vue plugin to make this easier.
-The code below shows basic usage of the plugin, and you can [visit the plugin guide](/docs/prose/plugin) to learn more.
+The code below shows how to use the plugin, and you can [visit the plugin guide](/docs/prose/plugin) to learn more.

 Again, this is normally done in the context of a larger toolchain, especially one that supports Vue's [Single File Components](https://v3.vuejs.org/guide/single-file-component.html#introduction), but here is the basic concept: